compgenomics2019/Team1-FunctionalAnnotation/README.md

  * ncbi-blast-2.8.1+/bin containing blasts, blasts, makeblastdb

 ### Quick start
-`-p `: directory that contains all the .faa files with known gene or RNA sequences from gene prediction \newline `-a `: directory that contains all the .faa files with known protein sequences from gene prediction \newline `-n`:a directory that contains all the .fasta files from assembly genome `-o`: name of folder that contains 50 off merged file
+`-p `: directory that contains all the .faa files with known gene or RNA sequences from gene prediction <br />
+`-a `: directory that contains all the .faa files with known protein sequences from gene prediction <br />
+`-n`:a directory that contains all the .fasta files from assembly genome <br />
+`-o`: name of folder that contains 50 off merged file